xpack-dev-tools/meson-build-xpack/README-RELEASE.md

   GitHub release; the fifth number is the npm specific version
 - `npm pack` and check the content of the archive, which should list only the `package.json`, the `README.md`, `LICENSE` and `CHANGELOG.md`
-- push all changes to GitHub
+- push the `xpack-develop` branch to GitHub
 - `npm publish --tag next` (use `--access public` when publishing for the first time)